sca075/mqtt_vacuum_camera/README.md

    - [*Cropping function*](./docs/croping_trimming.md) (default is 50% of the standard Valetudo size 5210x5210 = 2605x2605).
    - Base colors are the **colors for robot, charger, walls, background, zones etc**.
    - **Rooms colors**, Room 1 is acrually also the Floor color (for vacuum that do not supports rooms).
-   - From v1.3.2 is possible to [**Trim the images**](./docs/croping_trimming.md) as desidered.
+   - From v1.5.0 the camera [**Trim automatically the images**](./docs/croping_trimming.md).
+From the first image you will get the images already without the need to trim them.
    - It is possible to **display on the image the vacuum staus**.
    - We also added the **[transparency level custom setup](./docs/transparency.md) for all elements and rooms** from v1.4.2.
-5) This integration make possible to **integrate multiple vacuums** as per each camera will be named with the vacuum name (example: vacuum.robot1 = camera.robot1.. vacuum.robotx = camera.robotx)
+5) This integration make possible to **integrate multiple vacuums** as per each camera will be named with the vacuum name (example: vacuum.robot1 = camera.robot1_camera.. vacuum.robotx = camera.robotx_camera)
 6) The camera as all cameras in HA **supports the ON/OFF service**, it is possible to *suspend and resume the camera streem as desired*.
 </details>

 ## In implementation plan:
-- Reconfigure the camera more easily, and pre-crop and trim automatically the images.
 - Add the SVG export function with some options to split the images.
+- Create the scripts to use Assist (not sure if this is necessary).

 ## Notes:
 - This integration is developed and tested using a PI4 with Home Assistant OS fully updated [to the last version](https://www.home-assistant.io/faq/release/), this allows us to confirm that the component is working properly with Home Assistant.
 Tested also on Docker Supervised "production" enviroment (fully setup home installation).